Diego-Equis-Nunes/cse15l-lab-reports/lab report 3.md

 ## grep -rn

-The command `grep rn` recursively searches files for a pattern and returns the count of lines with that pattern.
-The `-r` aspect triggers the recursion, while the `-c` is responsible for listing the count.
-Running the command returns the count of lines with the target word specified.
-The command is written as `grep -rc "<target_word>" <file_path>`.
-To learn directly about `grep -rn` you can read [this source](https://www.geeksforgeeks.org/grep-command-in-unixlinux/) that I referenced. code block ex
+The command `grep rn` recursively searches for a targeted word and returns a numbered list of all lines with that word.
+The `-r` is responsible for the recursion, while the `-n` functions to find the target word, its file and line.
+Running the command returns the lines of the files with the word in numbered order.
+The command is written as `grep -rn "<target_word>" <file_path>`.
+To learn about `grep -rn` you can read [this source](https://www.geeksforgeeks.org/grep-command-in-unixlinux/) that I used as a reference.

+code block ex

 describe, what its doing + why its useful